erdogant/hnet/docs/source/Use Cases.rst

     +----+---------+---------+-------+--------+-------------------+-------------------+--------+---------+----------+

 For demonstration purposes, we make a scatter plot with the True cancer labels to show that cancer labels are associated with the clusters.
-In many use-cases you want to determine which variables fit best with the computed cluster labels.
+In many use-cases, your scatterplot would not be colored because you do not know yet which variables fit best the cluster labels.

 .. code-block:: python